For Developers

 JavaScript features: ES2022 features you should know

 As a developer, you must know and understand the new JavaScript features to stay updated.
-Here is a list of new JavaScript features in Stage 4 and will be part of the JavaScript family from June 2022.
+Here is a list of new JavaScript features that are part of the JavaScript family.

 Asynchronous functions have been used in JavaScript for some time now.
 In the previous versions, developers could not declare the await keyword outside the asynchronous function.
 If done, it would show an error message.
 Now, you can declare the await operator even outside of the asynchronous functions and classes.
 This solves the synchronization issue.
 The modules are now capable of waiting for resources that require other modules to import them before rendering the code.